MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

     > SSO enhances usability by reducing the number of times a user must enter a password.
 It also provides better security by decreasing the potential attack surface.
 - Facilitate connections between cloud computing resources and users, thus decreasing the need for users to re-authenticate when using different platforms.

+## Single sign-on

+Single sign-on refers to systems where a single authentication provides access to multiple applications by passing the authentication token seamlessly to configured applications.
+A user logs in with a single ID and password to gain access to any of several related systems.
+This is often accomplished by using the Lightweight Directory Access Protocol (LDAP) and stored LDAP databases on (directory) servers.

+Conversely, single sign-off or single log-out (SLO) is the property whereby a single action of signing out terminates access to multiple software systems.

 ## Azure Active Directory identity provider

 The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.